 - Reduce stress to help lower your chances of having a blocked artery again.

-Your health care provider may give you medicine to help lower your cholesterol.
-If you are given medicines for blood pressure or diabetes, take them as your doctor has asked you to.
+Your provider may give you medicine to help lower your cholesterol.
+If you are given medicines for blood pressure or diabetes, take them as your provider has asked you to.

-Also call your doctor or nurse if there are changes in your surgical incision, such as:
+Also call your provider if there are changes in your surgical incision, such as:

 AAA - open - discharge; Repair - aortic aneurysm - open - discharge